SCHOOL FEES for 2023

 Instructions for payment of fees:

-A booking fee of R250.00 is charged for applications.
+A registration booking fee of R400.00 is charged for applications.
 The money is not refundable and goes towards administrative costs.

-* Casual care for half-day learners (early morning and holiday care):
+* Casual afternoon care for half-day learners – on request.

 If your child is attending St Luke’s Educare for Full Day, you will also be charged:

-- R50 for the use of a mattress, mattress cover, and blanket.
+- R100 for the use of a mattress, mattress cover, and blanket

-ATM DEPOSIT: Should you do a cash deposit at the ATM you will need to include an additional R20 for bank charges.
+- ATM DEPOSIT: Should you do a cash deposit at the ATM, you must include an additional R40 for bank charges.

 Fee arrears: Please contact the school office immediately if you have any problems with the payment of fees.
 Fees arrears are dealt with promptly and you will be required to keep your child at home until payment is made.

-Notice Period: You are required to give a minimum of 1 Terms written notice if you intend to remove your child from the school before the end of the Grade R year.
-If we do not receive this notification, you will be liable for the Terms fees. half day R6000/ full day R9000
+Notice Period: You are required to give a minimum of 2 months’ written notice if you intend to remove your child from the school before the end of the Grade R year.
+If we do not receive this notification, you will be liable for an additional 2 months’ fees.

 Rules and Regulations